History of Belsay

 The man who made the greatest impact on the Belsay estate was Charles, third son of Sir William Middleton, who became the 6th baronet in 1795 at the age of 16.
 The following year he changed his surname to Monck in order to inherit the Lincolnshire estates of his wealthy grandfather, Lawrence Monck.
 Sir Charles quickly established himself as a diligent manager of the estate, and was given control of his own affairs while still a minor.

 Sir Charles had developed an abiding passion for the Classics, particularly Greek, while at Rugby School, so when he married his cousin Louisa Cooke of Doncaster in 1804, they chose Greece for their honeymoon.
 While in Athens during the summer of 1805 Lady Monck gave birth to a son, Charles Atticus, while her husband spent time visiting ancient sites, sketching what he saw and taking measurements.
-He also took a keen interest in the Greek landscape and native flora, taking notes in a detailed dairy which he kept throughout the two-year trip.
+He also took a keen interest in the Greek landscape and native flora, taking notes in a detailed diary which he kept throughout the two-year trip.

 Once back in England Sir Charles focused his attention on his estate, and on county affairs.
 He was Whig MP for Northumberland between 1812 and 1820 and served for many years as a magistrate.
 Others saw him as bright if rather eccentric, with wide-ranging interests in gardening and botany, architecture, travel and horse racing.
 It is in the design of the hall and gardens at Belsay, however, that he most clearly left his mark.